fmcbrien/fmcbrien/README.md

 # Hello, everyone! 👋

 I am _Fallon McBrien_.
 I graduated from _Boston University_ with a Bachelor of Science in Mechanical Engineering with a concentration in Aerospace Engineering and a background in programming.
-I am experienced in Python, C++, MATLAB, Back-End Development, Java, CAD, and FEA.
+I am experienced in Python, C++, MATLAB, Java, CAD, and FEA.

 Currently passionate about honing my skills in development so I can begin my career as a software engineer!!